-In 1931 he went again to India, first as a research scholar of Kern Institute, then financing his work giving concerts.
+In 1931 Bake went again to India, first as a research scholar of Kern Institute, then financing his work giving concerts.
 On recommendation by S. Lévi he was allowed to visit Nepal in summer 1931.
 In 1934 to Europe, 1935-36 lecturing tour in the U.S.A., then settled down in London.
 In 1937 he got Spalding Research Fellowship of Brasenose College, Oxford, and left for India in order to do field-work.
 When the war forced him to remain in India, the college extended the fellowship until 1944.
 Travelled all over India from Ceylon to Ladakh, in wartime stayed mostly in Calcutta.
-He studied the Kirtan songs of Bengal Vaishnavas, learnt it himself in the traditional way and even gave public performances.
-When the fellowship expired in 1944, began again to give concerts together with his wife.
-In the end of 1946 he was at last able to return to London.
+He studied the Kirtan songs of Bengal Vaishnavas, learnd it himself in the traditional way and even gave public performances.
+When the fellowship expired in 1944, he began again to give concerts together with his wife.
+In the end of 1946 he was finally able to return to London.

 Bake was the first Western scholar, who really knew well Indian music.
 He brought the study of music into Indology and Indian music into Musicology.
 At the same time an outstanding Sanskrit scholar and anthropologist.
 He was himself an excellent musician, and already in Santiniketan learnt to play and sing Indian music as well.
 He was the first to record Sāmavedic chant in South India in 1932.

-Publications: diss.
+Publications: Diss.
 Bijdrage tot de kennis der Voor-Indische Muziek.
 78 p.
 P. 1930 = Dāmodara, Sangītadarpaṇa, The mirror of Music, ch.
 1–2. ed. & tr. in English.
 1930; with Ph.
 Stern: Chansons de Rabindranath Tagore.
 130 p.
 P. 1935.

 – “Java and Bali”, JASB 22, 1932, 351-364.